Complements of caustics of the real $J_{10}$ singularities: Invariants of isotopy classes of Morse polynomials

-Finally, our system of isotopy invariants of Morse polynomials of classes $\Phi_1$ and $\Phi_3$ consists of the set-valued invariant of Definition \ref{svi} and the reflection class in the case of chiral classes.
-By Proposition \ref{uniq}, this system of invariants separates all isotopy classes.
+Finally, our system of isotopy invariants of Morse polynomials of types $\Phi_1$ and $\Phi_3$ consists of the set-valued invariant of Definition \ref{svi} and the reflection class in the case of chiral classes.
+According to Proposition \ref{uniq}, this system of invariants separates all isotopy classes.